 Description: For students who have medical limitations.
 All students registering for this course must have prior approval of College nurse.
 (3 hours) Lab fee applies.
+SUNY GEN ED-n/a; NCC GEN ED-n/a

 PED 602 - Adapted Physical Education